pgeu/pgeu-system/docs/confreg/sponsors.md

    process once a signed contract is received.

 Number of days until payment is due
 :  The number of days until a sponsorship invoice is due.
-This is defaults to 30 to give net 30 terms.
+This defaults to 30 to give net 30 terms.
 The actual due date for an invoice might be restricted by either *The Date the payment is due by* field.